gedbe02/Comp-Sci-396/README.md

  Either both the links will be sensors or both will be nonsensors.
 Additionally, their joints will have identical qualities (e.g., same joint axis).
  Random synapse weights are created for each link.
 If the links are sensors, additional weights are added to the motor neurons.

+ As the brains of these robots are fully connected, these new sensor and motor neurons are connected to every other motor and sensor neurons.

  Direction Meaning: Positive z direction = Top face of link, negative z direction = Bottom face of link, etc.